amitra1997/CSCI-49XX-OpenSource/Labs/lab3.md

    Lines of Code: 425,431

-   First Commit: Initial
+   First Commit: Too far to see

-   Latest Commit: Last
+   Latest Commit: 1/28/19

    Current Branches: 58 of them, not listing them out